osu-cass/OrcasAnalysis/README.md

 `python sentiment.py -lexicon PATH_TO_LEXICON_SOURCE -data PATH_TO_DATA_SOURCE -file PATH_TO_OUTPUT_FILE`

 ### Example:
-`python sentiment.py -lexicon lexicon.xlsx -data comments.xlsx -file output.txt`
+`python sentiment.py -lexicon lexicon.xlsx -data data.xlsx -file output.txt`

 ### This is shorthand for the flags and also works